 NEW UP Info & Requirements 2014-15 here.

-NEW -- The public may view Underserved Pathway modules here.
+The public may view Underserved Pathway modules here.

 The Underserved Pathway helps prepare future physicians to care for vulnerable and underserved populations.
 The Pathway engages students in three educational avenues: mentoring, developing a foundation of knowledge, and a variety of real-world experiences.
 Vulnerable describes people that are at risk for poor health outcomes due to difficulty accessing the necessary resources for optimal health while underserved refers specifically to the difficulty that people face accessing quality health care.